Strata EV Charging Melbourne

 Electrical capacity assessment

-Installations are completed by our licensed REC electricians and aligned with AS/NZS 3000.
+Installations are completed by our licensed electricians and aligned with AS/NZS 3000.

 The outcome is a structured EV charging system that supports multiple users, reduces long-term upgrade waste and prepares the building for future demand.